 How does it work?

 IUDs are inserted in a woman’s uterus by a health care provider to protect against pregnancy.
-Both the ParaGard and the Mirena IUDs affect the way sperm move to prevent the sperm from joining with an egg and fertilizing it.
+All IUDs affect the way sperm move to prevent the sperm from joining with an egg and fertilizing it.
 IUDs also change the lining of the uterus, which is thought to prevent a fertilized egg from attaching to the wall of the uterus.

-The progestin hormone in the Mirena IUD prevents pregnancy by keeping a woman’s ovaries from releasing eggs (ovulation).
+The progestin hormone in the Mirena and Skyla IUD prevents pregnancy by keeping a woman’s ovaries from releasing eggs (ovulation).
 If there are no eggs for the sperm to fertilize, then pregnancy cannot happen.
 Progestin also thickens a woman’s cervical mucus to help block sperm from entering the uterus and joining an egg.

 How effective is it?